Financial Results ZSE Group - Skupina ZSE

 • ZSE's management will ensure sufficient access to liquidity in the form of cash and revolving credit facility to maintain a liquidity buffer for operational purposes including debt service requirements

-• ZSE maintains a long-term committed credit facilities of €350 m to cover any working capital requirements and other operating requirements
+• ZSE maintains a long-term committed credit facilities to cover any working capital requirements and other operating requirements

 • Central cash management at the Group level